angrybacon/doomsday-wiki/markdown/appendices/primer.md

 have a few rituals or petals, maybe an LED, and an Empty the Warrens or a way to get it?
 Consider trying to kill with Empty.
 EtW lets you "go off" faster and with a lower storm count and still likely win.
-This is useful when you find yourself with an opening to "go off" but a non-lethal storm count.
+This is useful when you find yourself with an opening to *go off* but a non-lethal storm count.
 Did you duress your Delver opponent and see they had no castable countermagic?
 Are you concerned about a potential lockpiece like Chalice or Thalia?
 These are good times to consider the EtW plan.
 If you can make at least 8, and preferably more